edge-servers/immunity-docs/tutorials/demo.rst

 Monitoring charts and status
 ----------------------------

-After a few minutes, OpenWISP will start collecting metrics from your device.
+After a few minutes, Immunity will start collecting metrics from your device.
 You will be able to see this information displayed in the UI, which will be similar to the screenshots shown below.